lindermanlab/ssm-jax/README.md

 Bayesian learning and inference for state space models (SSMs) using Google Research's JAX as a backend.

+# Update: This project has been superceded by [DYNAMAX](https://github.com/probml/dynamax).
+Check it out!

 # Example

 A quick demonstration of some of the most basic elements of SSM.
 Check out the [example notebooks](https://github.com/lindermanlab/ssm-jax-refactor/tree/main/notebooks) for more!